Government and Public Services

 The inclusion of Abilities, Technical Skills and Experience extends the scope for the Success Profiles framework to be used for recruitment across the whole civil service.
 For example, more weight can be given to Experience when evaluating candidates for senior appointments.
 Perhaps most relevant for graduate recruitment, the final selection stage for recruitment to the professions (e.g. the Government Services for Economics; Statistics; Operational Research; Social Research; Legal Profession) will include analysis and policy exercises that assess Technical Skills and knowledge, which should have been covered in your degree studies, whilst the Diplomatic FS assessments are likely to include a language acquisition Ability test.

 For entry into Local Government positions the key skills and behaviours sought will be similar to those for the Civil Service.
-Councils are looking for "adaptable, resourceful graduates who will embrace and effect change" (NGDP).
-Look for more information on the website for the NGDP and, once you have made an application, use the career pages of the local authorities to which you have applied in order to understand their local culture and any specific expectations above and beyond the content outlined above.
+Councils are looking for "adaptable, resourceful graduates who will embrace and effect change".
+Look for more information on the website for the LGA's Impact Graduate Programme and, once you have made an application, use the career pages of the local authorities to which you have applied in order to understand their local culture and any specific expectations above and beyond the content outlined above.

 Getting experience

-Comparatively few formal opportunities exist for working in the government services during the vacations, with many summer internships promoting access for students from under represented groups.
+Comparatively few formal opportunities exist for working in the government services during the vacations.

-The other summer programmes we have seen each year have tended to be within the cross-governmental service professions.
-These target penultimate year students, and are run independently by the Government’s Economic Service (GES); Operational Research Service (GORS); and Statistical Service (GSS).
+The other summer programmes we have seen each year have tended to be within the cross-governmental service professions and Departments, agencies and NGDPs that have a dedicates graduate entry programme.
+These target penultimate year students, and are run independently for example by the Government’s Economic Service (GES); Operational Research Service (GORS); and Statistical Service (GSS).
 The Government Communication Service (GCS) also runs a 6-12 week internship for students that meet their diversity criteria.
 Expect announcements in January and applications to open in February or March.
 Interested students need to monitor relevant career pages closely - and register their interest to receive updates - because the application window can be very short (e.g., 2 weeks).

 The intelligence services also run their own summer programmes.
 For example, GCHQ's summer opportunities includes separate programmes in Maths and Cryptography; Cyber skills; Technology (Research, Engineering, Computer Network Operations); and a Language Talent Programme for final year students.
 Similarly, there are summer programmes with MI5, the security service.